IFK Vaxholm

 IFK Vaxholm is a Swedish football club located in Vaxholm.

-They were founded 18 April 1920 by Captain Öhngren and they are a part of Idrottsföreningen Kamraterna.
-Of course as a part of IFK they need to wear the blue and white home colours.
+They were founded 18 April 1920 by Captain Öhngren and they are a part of Idrottsföreningen Kamraterna (IFK).
+As a part of IFK they wear the blue and white home colours.
 Ever since the 1940s IFK Vaxholm have played their home games at SEB-Vallen, or as the locals call it, Vaxö IP.